American Magic skipper Terry Hutchinson on fairness in the competion

 Hutchinson was speaking to Yacht Racing Life host Justin Chisholm via Zoom from his home in Annapolis, Maryland on Memorial Day in the United States.

-Hutchinson gives a characteristically frank and open assessment of the American campaign’s current status.
+The great thing about Hutchinson is that he gives a characteristically frank and open assessment of the American campaign’s current status.

 During the fast paced 50-minute conversation the pair cover off a wide range of topics, including: